 To encourage racial equity and understanding, a group of powerful community voices gathered in November 2020 to share their lived experiences in Bellingham, WA through personal storytelling and video.
-This project came to life in the middle of the COVID19 pandemic – at the same time that a call to action against anti-Blackness grew profoundly clear.
+This Digitial Storytelling project, titled The Unrooted Experience, came to life in the middle of the COVID19 pandemic – at the same time that a call to action against anti-Blackness grew profoundly clear.
 It was funded by Friends of Bellingham Public Library and facilitated by Monica Koller of Connecting Community.

 May these stories inspire you.
 There is healing that happens in telling stories and healing that comes from listening.